Misspecification and Unreliable Interpretations in Psychology and Social Science: Part 3: Unreliable Interpretations

 \subsection{Explainability and Interpretability}

 Scrutinizing the parameters of a model in a predictive sense is referred to as \textit{explaining}, in that we are explaining the behavior of the model, rather than \textit{interpreting} the model's parameters in relation to some external real-world causal phenomenon \citep{Rudin2019}.
+The explainabilty of a model describes the ease with which one can why a model makes a certain prediction or classification, based on its functional form or algorithmic rules \citep{Rudin2019}, and is therefore a term particularly relevant to predictive approaches.

-We therefore distinguish \textit{interpretability} from \textit{explainability}.
-In this paper we use the term interpretation to describe the process of using a model to understand something about the structure in the data or phenomenon, and the term is therefore of particular relevance to causal approaches.
-As we will show, linear models are not immune to problems affecting interpretability both for reasons of limited functional form as well as misspecification (see Parts 1 and 2).
-Explainability, on the other hand, refers to the capacity to explain why a model makes a certain prediction or classification, based on its functional form or algorithmic rules \citep{Rudin2019}, and is therefore a term particularly relevant to predictive approaches.
-As the complexity of a model's functional form increases, it becomes increasingly difficult to either interpret or explain a model \citep{Rudin2019}.
+In contrast, we use the term interpretation to describe the process of using a model to understand something about the structure in the data or phenomenon, and the term is therefore of particular relevance to causal approaches.
+Explainability is not sufficient for interpretability because even if a model is structurally well specified, it cannot be interpreted if it is functionally misspecified.
+As we will show, linear models, such as those which are typical in psychology and social science, are not immune to problems affecting interpretability \textit{both} for reasons of functional misspecification as well as structural misspecification (see Parts 1 and 2).